TomerGeva/CommDspy/README.md

   * PRBS15
   * PRBS31
 ### ConstellationEnum
-enumeration for the constellations used
+Enumeration for the constellations used
   * NRZ - Non-Return to Zero, assuming constellation of [-1, 1]
   * OOK - On Off Keying, assuming constellation of [0, 1]
   * PAM4 - Pulse Amplitude Modulation 4, assuming constellation of [-3, -1, 1, 3]